-In November 2019, a military service dog made international headlines when he was honored as a hero by President Donald Trump at the White House.
-Conan, a Belgian Malinois, was honored for assisting a U.S. Special Forces team track down and kill ISIS leader Abu Bakr al-Baghdadi in Syria.
+In November of 2019, a military service dog made international headlines when he was honored as a hero by President Donald Trump at the White House.
+Conan, a Belgian Malinois, was honored for assisting a U.S. Special Forces team in tracking down and killing ISIS leader Abu Bakr al-Baghdadi in Syria.

 While the full details of the role that Conan played in the mission will likely never be released, this public praise from the President gave the nation a rare glimpse at one of the important tasks that military working dogs play in modern warfare.

 Yet, using dogs to assist the military is far from new, with accounts of dogs being used for such purposes going as far back as 600 B.C., to a battle in ancient Greece between Alyattes, King of Lydia, and the Cimmerians.

 Over the centuries, military working dogs have been used in many different roles, including as attack dogs, communications dogs, sentries, mascots, detection and tracking dogs, and controversially, for medical research.
 Contemporary military working dogs are often deployed as guard dogs, for drug and explosive detection, as patrol dogs, and in military law enforcement roles.

 While the German Shepherd and Belgian Malinois are the most common breeds of military service dogs today, there have been many different breeds of dogs working for the military over the years.

 Here’s an alphabetical list of 15 military dog breeds, including army dog breeds and other types of military dogs.

 1. Airedale Terrier

 Though no longer used as a military working dog, the Airedale Terrier was one of the most common breeds used by the British military in World War I.